 Where do I buy other ingredients online?

-Most of the sites listed in the table will offer only fresh produce online so you may have to go to other sites to find products like vinegar and spices.
+Most of the sites listed in the table will offer only fresh produce online so you may have to go to other sites to find products like vinegar and spices for making hot sauce.
 There are plenty of sites where you can purchase spices at bulk pricing and Alibaba is only one example.
-You will have to take into consideration the quantity the most sellers require through Alibaba.
+You will have to take into consideration the large quantity that most sellers require through Alibaba.

-I have put together a table of websites where you can have fresh hot peppers online and get them delivered to your house.
+I have put together a table of websites where you can purchase fresh or dried hot peppers online and get them delivered to your house.
+These are sites by established farmers to share a variety of hot peppers across the US.

 |Bohica Pepper Hutemail@example.com|